ayanshafiqsatti52/TIC-TAC-TOE-/README.md

 The AI uses **Minimax** to evaluate possible moves.
 Alpha-beta pruning is used to eliminate branches that do not need to be searched.

-For the larger 4×4 board, the search depth is limited to keep the game responsive.
+For the larger 4×4 board, the search depth is limited to keep the game responsive and prevent a crash.

 ### 🏆 Ultimate Tic-Tac-Toe